API Reference

 2. Go to **Settings** and copy your API key

 API keys start with `oc_` and are scoped to a single project.
+A project key always operates on its own project.

 ### Organization-scoped keys